geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

     Enclosed current.

-The first portion of the equation was discovered by Ampere.
+The first term of the right hand side of the equation was discovered by Ampere.
 It shows the relationship between a current \\(I_{enc}\\) and the circulation of the magnetic field, \\(\\mathbf{b}\\), around any closed contour line (See :numref:`Ienc`). \\(I_{enc}\\) refers to all currents irrespective of their physical origin.